All Products

 This method conceals parts of the information by replacing characters at specific positions with an asterisk (*).
 When you use this method, you must select a masking mode.
 DataWorks provides several built-in masking modes and supports custom modes.

-This provides a more flexible way to configure masking.
-Configure segments from left to right and specify whether to mask each segment and the number of characters to mask (or not mask).
-You can add up to 10 segments.
-You must have at least one segment, and exactly one segment must be Remaining characters.
+CustomDefine up to 10 segments from left to right.
+For each segment, specify whether to mask it and how many characters to include.
+You must have at least one segment, and exactly one segment must be set to Remaining characters

 HASH